fbpx

 Generally speaking, Kiwis are gregarious and renowned triers – the first to successfully climb Mt Everest, the first country to give women the vote – and home of Xena and Lord of the Rings, being just a few of the bragging examples.

-And of course, the recent winners of the Americas Cup!
+And of course, the multiple winners of the Americas Cup!

 Aside from being a country that values being adventurous, we are known for being clean and green (and vigilant about being so), and our obsession with Rugby (All Blacks!).

-And yup- the high sheep to people ratio jokes are well earned although the people are gaining on the sheep (it’s down from 40 to 6 sheep to a person at the moment).
+And yup- the high sheep- to- people ratio jokes are well earned although the people are gaining on the sheep.

 Life in New Zealand